Chapter 5. COM Servers

 this feature even without CRT support.
 Inproc ATL servers include

-an implementation of _DllMainCRTStartup
+an implementation of _DllMainCRTStartup that invokes

 global constructors and destructors.
 ATL itself relies upon global